-In 2012 Oakford Archaeology was commissioned to undertake a watching brief at Heath Cottage, a grade II Listed building dating to the 17th century.
+In 2012 Oakford Archaeology was commissioned to undertake an archaeological watching brief at Heath Cottage, a grade II Listed building in Bridford, Devon, dating to the 17th century.

 The removal of concrete floors exposed elements of an earlier cobbled surface in the cross passage and the corridor leading to the parlour.
 Further areas of cobbled surface survived in the present toilet, while some cobbling survived in the living room and the parlour.

 The cobbled surface in the cross passage consisted of small to medium size water-worn stones on a bed of sand that overlay the natural subsoil.
 These were probably part of the original 17th-early 18th century flooring.
 The cobbles in the passage leading to the parlour were likely to be similar in date.
 Two square sockets, located immediately to the left of the entrance, indicated the original extent of the 17th century timber partition.